Books and Papers about ACL2 and Its Applications

 Book about a predecessor of ACL2

 A Computational Logic, R. S. Boyer and J S. Moore.
 Academic Press, New York, 1979. xiv+397.
 The original Pub source for the book is here.
 The translation to TeX and pdf was kindly done by Gary Klimowicz.
-This is the PUB source text for Boyer and Moore's 1979 book, A Computational Logic, which is out of print.
+The above book is out of print.
 The copyright has reverted to the authors.

 We hereby place it in the public domain.